 I have had intentions for some time on using my site for something other than announcements of Macworld/MacTech sessions, photographs while traveling for my job, and a simple resume placeholder.
 Now that WWDC 2011 is over and Apple has announced that Lion will be released in July with iOS 5 coming “this fall”, it seems the perfect time to start sharing knowledge with anyone who cares (my guess a total of five… maybe six people).
 Note: I will not violate my NDA with Apple.
 I know there are plenty of other technical (and rumor) sites that are going to be first in releasing information of what is new or “how to” articles, but that is their choice… and that blatant disregard of an agreement is not for me.

-My plan for these articles will hopefully follow the pattern of:
+My plan for these articles will follow the pattern of:

 - Foundation: Describe what will be coming up in the next segment of articles giving a brief of any applicable technology

-- Preparation: Background processes or anything necessary in order to achieve future articles (this may be optional)
+- Preparation: Background processes or anything necessary to achieve future articles (this may be optional)

 - How To: OSX Lion (and server)